 The question of why we do what we do is a common thought that I have.
-Lately I have been talking with many people who had a major impact within the zoological community and their conservation efforts etc. to mention Dr. Grey Stafford, Julie Scardina, and advocates like Carolyn Hennesy.
-I can keep going but then this bog is just about calling out names.
-Those people started somewhere and with talking to them they had to be that daydreamer I am today.
-The difference is that they made a voice and they made actions out of their daily dreams.
-Look we love to train our animals and we love to interact in a way that we see a reflection of a relationship we have with our animals.
-We all love this, to be honest I do too but Animal training is not just to be efficient or to give the animal a better health or physical and mental stimulation.
+I have spoken to many people who have had a major impact within the zoological community and with their conservation efforts.
+People like Dr. Grey Stafford, Julie Scardina, and advocates like Carolyn Hennesy.
+These people were once dreamers, starting somewhere and they had to find a voice and they had to take action they stepped out of their dreams.
+We love to train our animals and we love to interact and see a reflection of the relationship we have, but animal training is not just about efficiency or to give the animal a better health or physical and mental stimulation.

-We are the difference for the wild counterparts.
-Face it or not but we are going into a 6th grade of extinction.
-We can change this but we have to stand together.
-What is not an easy task I got that but lets start a revolution to save species.
-There for we need to start to make our day dreams reality and ask our self’s why do we do what we do?
-Lets change the focus of saying we don’t have time for training or training is not natural or whatever every body’s quotes are…
+We need to become the advocates for our animals wild counterparts.
+We need to inspire this and the next generation to care about wildlife and our planet.
+We are going into earths 6th mass extinction, a “biological annihilation” of wildlife in recent decades means a sixth mass extinction in Earth’s history is under way and is more severe.
+Species are becoming extinct at a significantly faster rate than before.
+We can change this but we have to stand together and start a revolution to save species.
+We need to start making our dreams reality and ask ourselves why do we do what we do?
+Let’s change the attitude of saying we don’t have time for training or training is not natural.

-If we know more about our species we know more about why and how we can protect these animals.
-I think everybody saw the video about the wolves changing a whole ecosystem.
-Maybe more animals are able to do this.
-We have to figure this out and one way is ANIMAL TRAINING!
+If we know more about our animals, if we know more about why and how we should protect these animals.
+I think most people have seen the video about how the reintroduction of wolves into Yellowstone National Park had changed a whole ecosystem.
+Maybe more animals are able to have such dramatic positive impacts, it’s definitely worth trying to figure out and one way is ANIMAL TRAINING!

-Let’s put the focus on research from out medical and husbandry training because we have to act now.
-Train because you want to know more about the species not because you feel forced to train.
+Let’s put the focus on education, research, husbandry, medical and behaviour because we have to act now.
+Train because you want to know more about the species, not because you think it is a cute behaviour.